mayasharma2110/Keep-Riding/README.md

 ## Media

-Hero-image is from online and can be found [here](https://www.pexels.com/photo/four-assorted-color-horse-on-grass-fields-near-tall-trees-during-sunset-1366913/).
+I found the following images online from pexels.com: hero-image, lessons, hacks, contact-form

-Contact-form is from online and can be found [here](https://www.pexels.com/photo/black-horse-running-on-green-field-surrounded-with-trees-101667/).
+I found the following images online from unsplash.com: special-offers,

-Please note I did some minor editing to these photos to crop the picture so the horse was in the center of the image.
+Please note I did some minor editing to some of these photos.

 ## Acknowledgments